 Strikeout rate represents the frequency with which a pitcher strikes out hitters, as determined by total strikeouts divided by total batters faced.
 It's perhaps the most accurate tool for judging a pitcher's ability to strike out hitters.

 Another commonly used metric for doing so is K/9 rate, but that's inherently flawed, given that it only takes outs into account for the denominator.
 If a pitcher strikes out nine across seven innings while giving up a high number of baserunners, why should he rank even with a pitcher who strikes out nine in seven innings with fewer baserunners?

 The K rate leaderboards are generally made up of the game's best pitchers.
 However, plenty of pitchers have succeeded with lower strikeout rates, generally because they are able to induce weak contact.

-Watch: Wade Davis notches three strikeouts to increase his strikeout rate.
+Watch: David Price fans the side to increase his strikeout rate.

 Strikeouts are valuable to fantasy owners and K rates correlate closely to strikeout totals.
 Additionally, pitchers with high K rates tend to be among the best at notching impressive ERA and WHIP figures.

 In A Call